 Foreign Study Semester in Germany

 The College maintains an exchange program in Germany.
-All students with knowledge of German, regardless of major, are eligible for the foreign study semester at Hessen Universitate in Kassel, Germany.
+All students with knowledge of German, regardless of major, are eligible for the foreign study semester in Germany at Hessen Universität in Kassel or Universität Marburg in Marburg.

 London Theatre Trip